15 Social Proof Examples From High Growth Companies

-These examples are some of the many excellent uses of social proof to help validate buying decisions, build trust, and get customers to take action.
+These social proof examples are some of many that help validate buying decisions, build trust, and get customers to take action.

 The key is to continue trying new and unique ways to display social proof so that you stand out from the crowd and engage buyers in fresh and innovative ways.